 - Pinetree Lettuce Mix (and also the Winter Lettuce Mix).
 Their lettuce mixes are most reasonable priced for a great mix of lettuce to grow in the cut-and-come-again method.
 I try to sow a row every couple of weeks in the spring.

 - Cheddar Cauliflower.
 If you're going to grow your own, you might as well get the fun colors!

 - Quickie Corn.
 I buy it every year because it's the earliest corn (64 days) with the best flavor I've found (for an early corn) .
 I like to have a few rows of these to get us through to the main corn season.
 (Want to grow a corn bed weed free?
 You can!)

 - Brandywine & Pruden's Purple Tomatoes.
 Can. not. live. without. these.

-2. Nichols Garden Nursery.This is one of our local nurseries- just up the highway in Albany.
+This is a catalog from one of our local nurseries- it's just up the highway in Albany.
 They don't have as big a selection as some, but I know their seeds and trials are tailored to my area.
 They have decent prices, are a family-owned company in business for more than 50 years, sell no GMO seeds and use local farmers to help produce the seeds.

 What I buy from Nichol's: